Re: The March of Progress

 The March of Progress

 After starting work on my third book in January 2023, I’ve been making steady progress.
-With initial drafts of the first five chapters now done and dusted (out of a planned total of eight), I’m currently more than halfway through and anticipating completion towards the end of 2025.
+With initial drafts of the first five chapters now done and dusted (out of a planned total of nine), I’m currently more than halfway through and anticipating completion in early 2026.
 As reported in my previous post, the subject of the book is the history of music technology.
 However, it won’t cover the development of acoustic musical instruments as there are many excellent books available on that subject already.
 Instead, it will concentrate on the application of mechanical, electrical and electronic technology to music.

-You can get an impression of the scope of the book from the chapter headings:-
+You can get an impression of the scope of the book from the chapter headings and subheadings:-

 1. The Mechanical Age